dejanpls/calculator/README.md

 **Note**
 *I've spent a lot of time solving this, but i've done my best.*
 *There's still a lot of space for improvements.*
-*I haven't been able to figure out a way to combine key and mouse events.*
+*I haven't been able to figure out a way to combine key and mouse events* *into single functions.*